rawpython/remi/README.md

 FAQ
 ===
-Should I know HTML?
+-Should I know HTML?
 NO, It is not required, you have to code only in python.
-Can I use this library with other browsers?
+-Can I use this library with other browsers?
 Yes you can, but I haven't tested it and probably something couldn't work fine.
-It is open source?
+-It is open source?
 For sure!
-Where is the documentation?
+-Where is the documentation?
 I'm working on this, but it requires time.
 If you need support you can contact me directly on dddomodossola(at)gmail(dot)com

 Brief tutorial
 ===
 Import gui library and all submodules.

 <pre><code>

 import gui
 from gui import *

 </code></pre>

 Subclass the <code>BaseApp</code> class and declare a <code>main</code> function that will be the entry point of the application.
 Inside the main function you have to <code>return</code> the root widget.

 <pre><code>

 class App( BaseApp ):
 	def __init__( self, *args ):
 		super( App, self ).__init__( *args )